appclacks/documentation/content/guides/account/_index.md

 ## Reset your password

-If you forgot your password, you can run `appclacks account password send-reset-link --email <your-account-email>`.
-You'll receive a reset link in your email that will redirect you to a page to reset your password.
+Follow the procedure in [the reset password page](https://api.appclacks.com/reset-password) to reset your password.